-- All shorts cannot be longer than the bottom of the knee. - All shorts/skorts cannot be shorter than 3 inches above the knee. - All shirts must be worn tucked in at the waist. - No skirt is to be rolled up at the waist and should be worn with modesty shorts underneath. - Leggings are never acceptable as pants, only as tights under a dress or skirt. - No frayed hems allowed. - Belts can only be a solid color and must complement the uniform. - Socks that create a classroom/campus distraction will not be permitted. - All shoes must match or complement the school uniform.
-Shoes that create a classroom/campus distraction will not be permitted.
+- All shorts cannot be longer than the bottom of the knee. - All shorts/skorts/skirts/jumpers cannot be shorter than 3 inches above the knee. - All blouses should be worn tucked in at the waist. - No skirt is to be rolled up at the waist and should be worn with modesty shorts underneath. - Leggings are never acceptable as pants, only as tights under a dress or skirt.
+If worn, leggings should be solid in color (white, navy blue, gray, or black) - No frayed hems allowed. - All shoes must match or complement the school uniform.
+Shoes or socks that create a classroom/campus distraction will not be permitted.
 Students are required to wear closed toed shoes with backs - no open heel and shoes must remain on during school hours.
-Athletic shoes must be used during P.E.
+Athletic shoes must be used during P.E. - Hats and/or beanies are not permitted to be worn unless it is a Prentice-issued hat or a solid colored beanie (black, gray, navy blue).
+Hats/beanies must be removed inside the classroom.